B-Lucas20/HTML-AND-CSS-PROJECTS/README.md

 # **HTML-AND-CSS-PROJECTS**
 This repository is for my HTML and CSS The Tech Academy projects.
-This is a repository displaying sample websites that I made using HTML and CSS.
+This is a repository displaying sample websites that I made while learning about and using HTML and CSS.

 ## Projects
 * [The Pet Shop](#the-pet-shop)